ASHyperionas/Hello-World/README.md

 # Hello-World
 My first repository
 Hello,
-There i want to learn more about GIT, branchig, vrsioning and etc.
+There i want to learn more about GIT, branchig, versioning and etc.

+Bye!